ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Occultist/tradition-of-the-voidwatcher.md

 obsidianUIMode: preview
 cssclasses: json5e-class
 tags: [ttrpg-cli/compendium/src/5e/kt-cll, ttrpg-cli/subclass/occultist/voidwatcher]
 aliases:
+  - Tradition of the Voidwatcher
 created: 2025/06/13 at 22:29
-updated: 2025/07/24 at 01:15
+updated: 2025/07/28 at 00:02
 title: Tradition of the Voidwatcher
 permalink: tradition-of-the-voidwatcher
-source: Kibbles' Compendium of Legends and Legacies
+source: "Kibbles' Compendium of Legends and Legacies"
 ---

 # Tradition of the Voidwatcher